 Lord Nuffield (William Morris) (1877–1963)

-William Morris married Lizzie Maude Anstey of 8 Woodstock Road, Oxford on 9 April 1904, but they had no children.
-At the time of the 1911 census William (43), described as a motor garage proprietor and engineer, and Lizzie (34) were living with Lizzie’s nephew and one servant at 280 Iffley Road.
+At the time of the 1911 census William (34), described as a motor garage proprietor and engineer, and Lizzie (34) were living with Lizzie’s nephew and one servant at 280 Iffley Road.
 Meanwhile William’s parents were now living at 59 Argyle Street in East Oxford, and his father Frederick was described as an accountant: he died in 1916 and his mother Emily Ann in 1934.

-Lord Nuffield’s wife died on 20 May 1959 at the age of 81, and he died on 22 August 1963 at the age 85 at Nuffield Place, Nuffield.
-They were cremated at Oxford Crematorium in Bayswater Road, Headington: their ashes buried at Nuffield parish church, and there is a memorial plaque to them (below) at the crematorium:
+Lord Nuffield’s wife Lizzie died on 20 May 1959 at the age of 81, and he died at Nuffield Place on 22 August 1963 at the age 85.
+They were cremated at Oxford Crematorium in Bayswater Road, Headington: their ashes were buried at Nuffield parish church, and there is a memorial plaque to them (below) at the crematorium (with Lizzie Maud wrongly named as Elizabeth Maude):

 © Trevor Coppock Photography, Auckland, New Zealand

-Richard Pether and his brother Henry originally held Bartlemas Farm (then in Cowley St James parish), and Richard was described as a butcher of Temple Cowley; but in about 1850 he split from his brother and took on the lease of Wood Farm, which was owned by Magdalen College, thus bringing his family into the recently established parish of Holy Trinity Church, Headington Quarry.
+He and his younger brother Henry farmed at Bartlemas Farm, and Richard was described as a butcher of Temple Cowley; but in about 1850 he split from his brother and took on the lease of Wood Farm, which was owned by Magdalen College, thus bringing his family into the recently established parish of Holy Trinity Church, Headington Quarry.

 Richard & Anne Ursula Pether had eleven children, but only six survived childhood: